Voting in 2020

 • Considering Safety Concerns

-Many survivors of domestic violence may have hesitations about voting due to safety concerns related to the abuse and control they are experiencing.
+Many survivors of domestic abuse may have hesitations about voting due to safety concerns related to the abuse and control they are experiencing.
 These links provide tips for survivors to have access to vote safely:

 • Sharing Your Voice